 Through its liberal arts core curriculum, Loyola offers programs of study which provide students with a broad fund of knowledge that is an excellent background for many careers.
 It expects students to acquire initial career preparation through their majors.
 Loyola graduates have succeeded with the kind of preparation given in its programs in the accounting profession, the medical professions, and health sciences; in law, government, education, business, industry, and engineering; in the biological, chemical, mathematical, or physical sciences and attendant research positions; in social work, journalism, and government services; and in the armed forces.
 The information given below about each department indicates some of the various career opportunities that are available to students who are successful in earning a Loyola degree.

 The biology curriculum is a flexible program based on a philosophy of using multiple teaching strategies to help students develop an understanding of the concepts of modern biology as well as their own critical thinking skills.
-Biology courses required for a biology major carry at least three credits, and most have a laboratory or seminar component associated with them.
+Biology courses required for a biology major carry at least three credits, and almost all have a laboratory or seminar component associated with them.
 The application and importance of biological phenomena to areas of human concern are components of every course.
 Students assist in the development of an individualized course of study and may design their curriculum to meet the diverse interests of potential biologists.
 The curriculum provides the flexibility, depth, scope, and skills necessary for admission to graduate and professional schools or for entry into the job market.

 Within the general biology major, students may supplement their program with research experiences with Loyola faculty during the academic year and/or the summer or with internships in the local community.
 Students with interests in several disciplines also have the opportunity to design an interdisciplinary major involving biology and another discipline; interdisciplinary majors combining biology with either chemistry or psychology have been extremely popular.
 Students in each of these interdisciplinary majors may select multiple tracks depending on their career goals.
 Students also may choose to minor in biology or natural sciences.

 The Chemistry Department offers a variety of courses in the key areas of chemistry: inorganic, organic, analytical, physical, and biochemistry.
 Students who complete all required courses in the major receive a Bachelor of Science (B.S.) certified by the American Chemical Society (ACS).
-A background in chemistry has wide application in many careers including drug design and pharmaceuticals, chemical synthesis, biotechnology, and materials science.
+A background in chemistry has wide application in many careers including pharmacy, drug design and pharmaceuticals, chemical synthesis, biotechnology, and materials science.
 Graduates have found employment in industrial, government and medical laboratories or have chosen to pursue the M.S. or Ph.D. in Chemistry or related sciences.

 The Major in Chemistry is well-suited for students interested in the medical, dental, or other health professions.
 The major provides ample electives for students to take the prerequisites for admission to health professional schools.
 A chemistry minor is also available for students interested in combining chemistry with other studies.

-The Interdisciplinary Major in Chemistry/Biology specializes in the area of biochemistry/molecular biology and provides a strong foundation for students planning careers in biochemistry, medicine or other health professions, or the biotechnology industry.
+The Interdisciplinary Major in Chemistry/Biology specializes in the area of biochemistry/molecular biology and provides a strong foundation for students planning careers in biochemistry, medicine or other health professions, pharmacy, or the biotechnology industry.
 The interdisciplinary major also provides a strong foundation for graduate studies in biochemistry and molecular or cell biology.

 Our cultural origins are profoundly rooted in classical civilization.
 Familiarity with the principal, ancient authors--with their thought and their literary forms--is one key to understanding modern literature, thought, and art.
 Furthermore, Christianity itself was born in and powerfully influenced by the classical world.